-It’s characterised by ever-changing weather and light, miles of sandy beaches and dunes replaced by pebbles and salmon rivers.
+The landscape is characterised by ever-changing weather and light, miles of sandy beaches and dunes superseded by pebbles and salmon rivers.
 This is Norway’s food pantry with an intensive agricultural activity in a flat, wide-stretched, and well-kept cultural landscape with a mild climate all year.

 Into the open sea